upunaprosk/grammarticle/README.md

 ## Installation

-GrammArticle is trained on publicly available grammatical error correction (GEC) datasets with synthetic augmentation and is available as a SpaCy pipeline.
+GrammArticle is trained on publicly available GEC datasets with synthetic augmentation and is available as a SpaCy pipeline.

+`pip install grammarticle`

+or

 ```bash
 pip install spacy-transformers